tnm/qr/README.md

 QR
 ------

 **QR** is a Python object for creating and working with **queue data structures for Redis**.
-Redis is particularly suited for use as a queue, and QR makes it absurdly easy to implement one in Python.
+Redis is particularly suited for use as a queue, and QR makes it very easy to implement one in Python.
 QR works best for (and simplifies) the creation of **bounded queues**: queues with a defined size of elements.

 Quick Setup